wmcnamara/unity-stickybomb/README.md

 You should add your own logic for throwing moving the stickybomb, and spawning it.

+If you want to disable the stickybomb sticking to anything/exploding, and falling down, call `.DisablePhysics()`.
+You can call `.EnablePhysics()` to reactivate the stickybomb.

+When deactivated, the stickybomb will not stick to anything, and will not have gravity.
+This is useful if your player needs to carry the stickybomb around before throwing it, for example.

+Disabling the stickybomb effectively just makes the rigidbody attached to the bomb kinematic.

 ## Keep in mind:
  - To attach to an object, the object it should attach to must have a collider.
  - To be effected by explosions from the stickybomb, an object must have a collider and rigidbody.